llj0824/knowledge_retrival_system/Proposal_doc.md

 **A:** This addresses a common concern about potential duplicate work.
 Here's why a separate KRS is essential:

 1. **ElizaOS is for community engagement.
-It relies on downstream information. **
+It relies on downstream information.**
    - ElizaOS excels at community engagement and cross-platform interactions (Twitter, Discord, Telegram, Slack, etc.)
    - ElizaOS relies on data providers to get accurate information
    - Knowledge retrieval and accuracy is not ElizaOS's appeal.
    - We need to ensure accurate, verified responses before they flow into ElizaOS for community engagement

-2. **Be at forefront of data provider for Agent economy on longevity and DeSci**
+2. **Allows VitaDAO to be data provider for Agent economy on longevity and DeSci**
      - Major AI companies (OpenAI - Operator/Swarm, Meta - Messenger, Anthropic - Computer Use, NVIDIA) will all have their own agents.
      - All agents will need data sources and data providers.
 It's trending towards unstructure data (Agents talking to Agents).
      - We want to own and control our data access while making it consumable by others.
 Granularity of data to token owners & community members vs external public.